gaopengcuhk/Tip-Adapter/README.md

 # Implementation
 Put ``Tip_Adapter_ImageNet.py`` into clip's folder and run

-    python Tip_Adapter_ImageNet.py
+    python tip_adapter_ImageNet.py

-you will get 65.51% on ImageNet test set.
+you will get 65.51% on ImageNet validation set.

 This repo will be completed in a few days.